 These investments should be funded by a capital gains sales tax on extraordinary profits, to raise $500 million per year.
 This will provide critical public purposes and bring much more fairness to our tax system.

-Combined, this would produce $2 billion per year in new progressive revenue to respond to health and economic community needs exacerbated by the coronavirus pandemic and avoid the austerity budget cuts of the Great Recession.
-This proposal ensures that those who can afford it most will pay their fair share to invest in the greatest community needs, start to address longstanding social inequities, and create a better future for us all.
+This Public Priorities and Progressive Revenues proposal would produce $2 billion per year in new progressive revenue to respond to health and economic community needs exacerbated by the coronavirus pandemic.
+It would avoid our state having to go back to the austerity budget cuts of the Great Recession.
+With these proposals, those with higher incomes will pay a fairer share.
+These funds will be invested in our highest priority community needs to address longstanding impacts of racism and social inequities.
+The result a better future for us all.